matthewsutherland/Text-Mining-Nietzsche/README.md

   ifelse(nietz_rows >= 129623 & nietz_rows <= 139729, "The Will to Power: Books 3 & 4",
                                                       "Supplementary Texts"))))))))))))))))))
 ```
-Stop words are highly common words like *the* and *if*, which are in many ways uninformative for topic modeling and thus need to be removed.
+Stop words are highly common words like *the* and *if*, which are uninformative and need to be removed prior to analysis.
 This removal is done below with a list called `stop_words` provided by the `tidytext` package.

 I also define a list of custom stop words for archaic English, as this style was used in some of the translations of Nietzsche's books.
 Any remaining underscores that are still present due to abnormal punctuation and spacing are also removed.